gitploy-io/website/docs/index.md

 An organization has different types of applications, and it needs different deployment toolings for each application.
 For example, if an organization uses the Kubernetes for servers and the S3 for static websites, they generally choose different toolings.
 In my case, I used to choose Spinnaker for Kubernetes and CI tools (Ex.
 GitHub Action) for S3.

 But multiple tooling has a risk of increasing the complexity of the system.
-It costs users who want to deploy to learn because each tooling has a different interface.
-And also, it is hard to manage distributed deployments in one place.
+It costs users quite a lot of times to deploy because each tooling has a different interface.
+And also, it is hard to manage deployments in one place because they are distributed.
 If an organization needs it, they should collect and aggregate it by themselves.

-Gitploy resolves the complexity perfectly in minutes.
+Gitploy resolves the complexity perfectly.
 It always provides **the way to deploy in the same manner.** The users who want to deploy don't need to know which infrastructure they deploy or which toolings they use anymore.
-They just deploy what they want and check how it goes.
+They just deploy it, without worrying about the implementation details.

 Gitploy provides an intuitive UI similar to GitHub.
 Users can select one of the commits, branches, or tags to deploy and follow up on the deployment status.